 At the same time, don’t pursue adoption and expect it to be easy and devoid of hurt.
 I can assure you, you will get hurt.
 We are to expect tribulation in this life, but take heart, Jesus has overcome the world (John 16:33).

 Any worthy endeavor is going to require sacrifice.
-Loving a child who has been through trauma and has experienced loss is going to be scary and hard.
-That sacrifice is worth it times infinity when you see how God can redeem any situation, and any child, from the hard places and brokenness they came from.
+Loving a child who’s been through trauma and experienced loss is going to be scary and hard.
+That sacrifice is worth it times infinity.
+You see how God can redeem any situation, and any child, from the hard places and brokenness they came from.